FlippedDolphin/Cheap-FOCer-2/README.md

 * Replaced the shunt registers for low current.

-* Removed the useless BMI.
+* Removed the useless IMU.

 * Cleaned up HALL/Encoder lines(for ABN) and COMM lines(for BiSS-C)
   for high frequency signals.(I tested COMM lines only.)